zhenning/riak_wiki/pages/Riak/The-Riak-Fast-Track/Building-a-Development-Environment.md

 You can then verify that image was in fact stored.
 To do this, simply copy the URL where we PUT the image and paste it into a browser.
 Your image should appear.

-You should now have a running, three node Riak cluster.
+You should now have a running, four node Riak cluster.
 Congratulations!
 That didn't take so long, did it?

 <div class="note"><div class="title">HTTP interface ports</div>The above configuration sets up nodes with HTTP interfaces listening on ports 8091-3.
 The default port for nodes to listen on is 8098 and users will need to take note of this when trying to use any of the default other-language client settings.</div>

-*What's Next?
-You now have a three node Riak cluster up and running.* *[[Time to learn about the basic HTTP API operations.|Basic Riak API Operations]]*
+**What's Next?
+You now have a three node Riak cluster up and running.* *[[Time to learn about the basic HTTP API operations.|Basic Riak API Operations]]**

 <div class="info"><div class="title">Additional Reading</div>* [[Rebar Documentation|https://github.com/basho/rebar/wiki]]</div>